The Robots Are Coming, and They Want Your Job

 Videos by VICE

-This raises the question: As we grope toward the brave new automated world, is a university degree in, say, economics, philosophy, English, or anything else that isn’t to do with fixing cobots (collaborative robots) or writing algorithms, worth the PDF file it was exported on?
-Or is it, practically speaking, no more use than a degree in unicorn dreams and fairy farts?
+This raises the question: as we move toward the brave new automated world, is a university degree in, say, economics, philosophy, English or anything else that isn’t to do with fixing cobots (collaborative robots) or writing algorithms worth the PDF file it was exported on?
+Or is it, practically speaking, useless?
 And if so, what are universities doing about it?

-“Most universities are simply not doing enough to prepare students for the automated workforce,” says Nancy W. Gleason, PhD, the director of the Centre for Teaching and Learning at Singapore’s Yale-NUS College and the author of Higher Education in the Era of the Fourth Industrial Revolution.
+“Most universities are simply not doing enough to prepare students for the automated workforce,” says Nancy W Gleason, PhD, director of the Centre for Teaching and Learning at Singapore’s Yale-NUS College, and the author of Higher Education: Preparation for the Fourth Industrial Revolution.
 “We need to teach students to be cognitively flexible, to have the skills and confidence to try different jobs throughout their lives.
 In the gig economy, you’re not going to have seven employers, you’re going to have seven careers.
 People might say, ‘Oh my degree in history didn’t do me any good.’
-Well, guess what, neither will a degree in radiology, dentistry, or law.”
+Well, guess what, neither will a degree in radiology, dentistry or law.”

-“A lot of people assume automation is only going to affect blue-collar people, and that so long as you go to university you will be immune to that,” says Martin Ford, the author of Rise of the Robots: Technology and the Threat of a Jobless Future.
-“But that’s not true, there will be a much broader impact.”

-Oxford, Bristol, Manchester, and City, University of London, however, all got back to me.
-“Next year, we’ll be introducing an interdisciplinary course unit that all of our undergraduates can take, and which looks at exactly this issue,” says Caroline Jay, PhD, a senior lecturer in computer science at the University of Manchester.
+Oxford, Bristol, Manchester and City, University of London, however, all got back to me.
+“Next year, we’ll be introducing an interdisciplinary course unit that all of our undergraduates can take, and which looks at exactly this issue,” said Caroline Jay, PhD, a senior lecturer in computer science at the University of Manchester.

 According to its overview, the course, called AI: Robot Overlord, Replacement or Colleague?, aims to “equip Manchester graduates from all disciplines with an understanding of the impact this technology currently has, the way this is likely to change in the future and, crucially, the ability to grasp the opportunities it brings, whatever your chosen career.”

 “The whole point of universities is to equip people with the skills to learn,” adds Jay.
-“Students are not just here to learn a set of facts, but to learn how things change and evolve, and how they can fit into that future.”
+“Students are not just here to learn a set of facts, but to learn how things change, evolve and how they can fit into that future.”

 The University of Bristol takes a broader view.
 “If the economy is becoming more of a gig economy, preparing students to become entrepreneurial is something we take very seriously,” says Dave Jarman of the university’s Centre for Innovation and Entrepreneurship.